zvictor/PocketFlow/docs/guides/migrating_from_pocketflow.md

-# Migrating from PocketFlow
+# Migrating from PocketFlow to BrainyFlow

 ## Overview

-PocketFlow has been updated to use asynchronous programming patterns throughout the codebase.
-This guide will help you migrate your existing PocketFlow code to the new BrainyFlow async interface.
+BrainyFlow is an asynchronous fork of PocketFlow, designed for enhanced performance and concurrency.
+This guide will help you migrate your existing PocketFlow code to BrainyFlow.

 ## Key Changes